dimagi/commcare-cloud/docs/changelog/0002-supervisor-service-definitions.md

 All services are now defined separately from a code deploy and outside of our the directory where code runs.

+Important Note: Any code deploys before running the following command will cause celery and formplayer services to stop running

 ## Steps to update
 1. Run the following to update the supervisor configuration: